 crossings near the heart of the city.

-chief executive in the modern period.
-DeChristofaro worked with
+executive in the modern period.
+DeChristofaro worked with the greatest

-the greatest commercial development in city history.
-This included
+commercial development in city history.
+This included annexation

-annexation of the Eastwood Mall land.
+of the Eastwood Mall land.
 Much of the Rt.
-422 construction
+422 construction visible

-term.
-The major accomplishment of his term was construction of
+one four-year term.
+The major accomplishment of his term was construction

 Mall with electricity from the city.